IEEE-IIT/quadcopter/README.md

 <p> The repository is organized into the following folders:

-<br>      src: This will contain all the source code for the project
+<br> &nbsp;      src: This will contain all the source code for the project

 <br>      docs: This will contain all the documentation for the project </p>